-WHAT IS THE ROLE OF OLD-GROWTH FORESTS IN BUILDING CLIMATE RESILIENCE?
+WHAT IS THE ROLE OF OLD-GROWTH IN BUILDING CLIMATE RESILIENCE?

-The result of centuries of growth and accumulated biodiversity, these ecosystems are critical in buffering the negative effects of climate change.
-Old forests serve as climate refugia for many Decades of clear-cutting on federal lands drove the northern spotted owl and other old-growth dependent species to the brink of extinction.
-In an attempt to balance conservation concerns with the economic needs of timber-dependent communities, a team of specialists drafted the Northwest Forest Plan (NWFP).
+The result of centuries of growth and accumulated biodiversity, these ecosystems are critical for buffering the negative effects of climate change.
+Old forests serve as climate refugia for many species and can withstand stressors that may Decades of clear-cutting on federal lands drove the northern spotted owl and other old-growth dependent species to the brink of extinction.
+In an attempt to balance conservation concerns with the economic needs of timber dependent communities, a team of specialists drafted the Northwest Forest Plan (NWFP).
 Since 1994, the NWFP has directed management of Forest Service and Bureau of Land Management lands throughout the range of the spotted owl, west of the Cascades from Washington to northern California.
 The NWFP created land designations on federal lands throughout the region, and provided management direction based on those designations.

 •Matrix is land designated for multiple use, including timber harvest.
-Mature and old-growth forest within this land designation have few protections from logging.
+Mature and old-growth forests within this land designation have few protections from logging.

 •Late Successional Reserves (LSR) were set aside by the NWFP to protect current, and develop future, old-growth habitat.
-Forests in LSR greater than 80 years old are protected from logging unless it will benefit the creation of oldgrowth conditions.
+Forests in LSR greater than 80 years old are protected from logging unless it will benefit the creation of old-growth conditions.
 Timber harvest may occur in LSR forest younger than 80 years as long as it encourages, or does not inhibit, the creation of old-growth conditions.
+This can be an area of disagreement.